hammer-redhat/backvirt-boys/vm-memory/AAP-WORKFLOW-SETUP.md

 - **"ansible_date_time is undefined"**: Playbook uses `gather_facts: false` for performance
 - **"namespace conflicts"**: Playbook uses safe variable aliases to avoid Jinja2 conflicts
 - **"Missing variables"**: Check EDA webhook payload and job template variable passing
+- **"Variables not allowed on launch"**: Enable "Prompt on Launch" → "Extra Variables" on workflow template

+### Workflow Template Configuration Issues
+- **HTTP 400: "Variables not allowed on launch"**:
+  1. Edit your workflow template "VM Scaling with Approval"
+  2. Go to **Settings** → **Prompt on Launch**
+  3. Check ✅ **"Extra Variables"**
+  4. Save the template
+- **Workflow not found**: Verify workflow template name matches exactly: "VM Scaling with Approval"
+- **Permission denied**: User must have execute permission on workflow template

 This approach provides enterprise-grade approval workflows while maintaining all the technical capabilities of the original scaling solution.